What Documents Do I Need for a Business Valuation? Complete Checklist

 - Scan documents into searchable PDFs

-- Provide Excel versions of models if available
+- Provide Excel versions of financial models if available

 How should I organize and deliver documents?